rrameshs/pentaho4-pdi-buildpack/README.md

     - $HOME/db/report_db_schema.sh
 ```

-It may also be necessary to run some one-off manual ETL jobs before starting the scheduled jobs (e.g. to fill helper dimensions).
-These can be executed via `pre-running` hooks, as shown below:
+In the latest version of [pentaho4-pdi](https://github.com/voxgen/pentaho4-pdi) it is no longer necessary to run a `loadHelpers` job to set-up helper dimensions - this is now done as part of the `loadIncremental` job.
+If you do, however, need to run a manual ETL job before starting the scheduled jobs then it can be executed via a `pre-running` hook, as shown below:

 ```
 stackato:
   hooks:
     pre-running:
-    - $HOME/scripts/loadHelpers.sh
+    - $HOME/scripts/myJob.sh
 ```

 Note that any ETL jobs or transformations that rely on the `ETL_DIR` variable in `kettle.properties` can *not* be run in a post-staging hook - the reason for this is that the `ETL_DIR` variable will be set to the required location for the running app, but the job and transformation files will actually be in a different (temporary) location whilst staging.
 ETL jobs that rely on this variable can therefore only be run once staging is complete and the app is about to enter a running state.